 At first I tried a bit of psychology with Toutou, saying that he has known the taste of onions — which he adores — for 85 years, so whenever he eats onions he should envision what they taste like and the brain will do the rest.

 Next came the cooking phase.
-A few hours after breakfast I go to his TV room and propose what I’ll be making that day.
-I feel like a waiter who must entice the customer with words and images to keep him captivated.
+A few hours after breakfast I go to his TV room and propose what to make that day, like a waiter who must entice the customer with words and images to keep him captivated.
 To be honest, I cannot imagine how this loss may affect someone as sensual as myself.
-So I guess I’m trying to find ways to cope before it ever occurs to me.
+So maybe I’m trying to find ways to cope before it ever occurs to me.

 During this time I go to the kitchen and do the dishes.
 30 minutes later I go back to take the leftover and do more dishes and that is that for the night.
 Though he may have a small snack later, like a piece of pumpkin pie, some ice cream, or a just a 7-Up; he’s not too crazy about fruits, salad or nuts, which are my kind of snacks.